ppy/osu-wiki/news/2019-09-30-beatmap-spotlights-summer-2019.md

 Dear [Rue](https://osu.ppy.sh/users/417551) is back, after disappearing from the mapping scene for about 5 years!
 Their new mapset, "Reid Speed & Ahee - Overtaken (feat.
 Heartwurkz)" proved again why flow-oriented mapping would never become old-fashioned!

-Mixing of various kinds of aesthetic design ideas, the top difficulty raised the definition of "look" to a whole new level - all of the different styles just compromise so well, yet doesn't ruin even a modicum of playability!
+Mixing of various kinds of aesthetic design ideas, the top difficulty raised the definition of "look" to a whole new level⁠—all of the different styles compliment the map so well, and they don't sacrifice playability!
 Such a breath-taking and mind-blowing work is definitely worth checking and playing, and don't forget this modern masterpiece was made by a mapper who is supposed to be straight out of the ark!

 [Seikatu](https://osu.ppy.sh/users/654516)'s Insane difficulty and [Hectic](https://osu.ppy.sh/users/6885942)(h4d0uk3n1)'s Hard difficulty also provide a choice of classical style yet still hold the flowless playing experience, do give them a shot too if you're searching cookies for your cup of black tea!